telerik/xaml-docs/controls/radtaskboard/features/column.md

     <telerik:RadTaskBoard x:Name="taskBoard" GroupMemberPath="State" />
 {{endregion}}

-## Figure 1: RadTaskBoard with automatically generate columns
+#### Figure 1: RadTaskBoard with automatically generated columns
 ![Telerik TaskBoard Column 0](images/taskboard_column_0.png)

 ## Manual Columns Definition

-In a case the built-in order of the auto generation of columns does not fit in your case, you can manually define the needed columns in the correct order.
+When the built-in order of the auto generation of columns does not fit in your case, you can manually define the needed columns in the correct order.
 You must add the columns to the __Columns__ collection of __RadTaskBoard__.

 To declare custom columns you can set the __AutoGenerateColumns__ property of the RadTaskBoard to False.
 Then you can populate the Columns collection property of the control.

-> If the __Header__ property is not set of the TaskBoardColumn, the GroupName property will be used as a Header.
+> If the __Header__ property of the TaskBoardColumn is not set, the GroupName property will be used as a Header.

-#### __[XAML] Example 3: Define TaskBoardColumn with custom columns__
+#### __[XAML] Example 3: Define RadTaskBoard with custom columns__
 {{region xaml-radtaskboard-features-column_2}}
 	<telerik:RadTaskBoard x:Name="taskBoard" GroupMemberPath="State" AutoGenerateColumns="False">
 		<telerik:RadTaskBoard.Columns>